 Insurance Claims

-Roof Replacement Due To Storm Damage
+Roof Replacement or Repair Due To Storm Damage

 At Full Guard Roofing, we have experience in storms.
 Our owner, Sam LeMay, spent the beginning of his roofing career assessing thousands of homes for storm damage.
 Sam was also a HAAG Engineering Certified Residential Roof Inspector.
 HAAG sets the industry standard for storm damage and covered perils in the roofing industry.
 Through this rigorous training program, Sam was certified to recognize industry standard damage caused by wind and hail to shingle roofing systems.
 We are storm damage experts your community can count on to diagnose the problem, provide a transparent and fair estimate, and repair your roofing system.